-Figure the special depreciation allowance by multiplying the depreciable basis of qualified reuse and recycling property, qualified second generation biofuel plant property, and certain qualified property acquired after December 31, 2007, and placed in service before January 1, 2016, by 50%.
+Figure the special depreciation allowance by multiplying the depreciable basis of qualified reuse and recycling property, certain qualified property acquired before September 28, 2017, certain qualified property acquired after September 27, 2017, and certain plants bearing fruits and nuts by the applicable percentage.

-For qualified property other than listed property, enter the special allowance on Form 4562, Part II, line 14.
-For qualified property that is listed property, enter the special allowance on Form 4562, Part V, line 25.
+For qualified property other than listed property, enter the special depreciation allowance on Form 4562, Part II, line 14.
+For qualified property that is listed property, enter the special depreciation allowance on Form 4562, Part V, line 25.